MicrosoftDocs/windows-itpro-docs/smb/cloud-mode-business-setup.md

    ![Verify users and assigned product licenses.](images/o365_active_users.png)

 ### 1.3 Add Microsoft Intune
 Microsoft Intune provides mobile device management, app management, and PC management capabilities from the cloud.
 Using Intune, organizations can provide their employees with access to apps, data, and corporate resources from anywhere on almost any device while helping to keep corporate information secure.
-To learn more, see <a href="/intune/understand-explore/introduction-to-microsoft-intune" target="_blank">What is Intune?</a>
+To learn more, see [Microsoft Intune is an MDM and MAM provider](/mem/intune/fundamentals/what-is-intune).

 **To add Microsoft Intune to your tenant**

-1. In the <a href="https://portal.office.com/adminportal/home#/homepage" target="_blank">admin center</a>, select **Billing > Purchase services**.
+1. In the [admin center](https://portal.office.com/adminportal/home#/homepage), select **Billing > Purchase services**.
 2. In the **Home > Purchase services** screen, search for **Microsoft Intune**.
 Hover over **Microsoft Intune** to see the options to start a free 30-day trial or to buy now.
 3. Confirm your order to enable access to Microsoft Intune.
 4. In the admin center, the Intune licenses will show as available and ready to be assigned to users.
 Select **Users > Active users** and then edit the product licenses assigned to the users to turn on **Intune A Direct**.